 The oldest one: Marché des Enfants Rouges

-First up on our list of the top 5 food markets in Paris is the iconic Marché des Enfants Rouges.
+First up on our list of the top food markets in Paris is the iconic Marché des Enfants Rouges.
 Dating back to 1628, this market is the oldest food market in all of Paris!
-Located in the trendy Marais area just off the busy shopping street Rue de Bretagne, this market is centrally located and has an amazing selection of products!
+Located in the Marais area (learn more about our free walking tour in the trendy Marais) just off the busy shopping street Rue de Bretagne, this market is centrally located and has an amazing selection of products!

 Housed in a renovated orphanage, this historic covered market offers farmer’s market fare as well as amazing dining options!
-Here you’ll find fresh produce, butchers, fishmongers, dairies, florists and incredible restaurants and food stands from all over the world.
-Traditional French crêpes, tasty Japanese bentos, Caribbean specialities and Moroccan couscous are just a few of the options available at the Marché des Enfants Rouges.
+Here you’ll find fresh products, butchers, fishmongers, dairies, florists and incredible restaurants and food stands from all over the world.
+Traditional French crêpes, tasty Japanese bentos, Caribbean specialties and Moroccan couscous are just a few of the options available at the Marché des Enfants Rouges.
 After shopping or a stop for lunch at the market, you can go for a walk through the charming Marais area.
-I really think the little streets in this neighbourhood are best explored on foot!
+I really think the little streets in this neighborhood are best explored on foot!

 The lively one: Marché d’Aligre